ssss1131/system-design-final/README.md

 you can access throw localhost:4200

-when you do some operation it may require reloading page to see the result
+when you do some operation it may require reloading page to see the result and number that show progress bar is placeholder(I did not have time to do it)